asmotor/asmotor/doc/CpuSpecifics.md

 | Reserve symbol | RB | RW | |

 # MIPS
+## Section alignment
+Sections are aligned to a multiple of 8 bytes.

 ## Command line
 ### -mc\<x>  option
 This option is used to select the CPU type.
 The default is MIPS32 R2